DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 - [TableHeaderRow](../reference/table-header-row.md)
 - [GroupingPanel](../reference/grouping-panel.md)

-Note that [plugin order](../README.md#plugin-order) is very important.
+Note that [plugin order](../README.md#plugin-order) is important.

 ## Basic setup

-To set up simple static Grid grouping, use the `GroupingState`, `LocalGrouping` and `TableGroupRow` plugins.
+Use the `GroupingState`, `LocalGrouping` and `TableGroupRow` plugins to set up a simple static Grid grouping.

-In the following example, we enable the controlled mode by defining the `grouping` property of the `GroupingState` plugin.
-Handling the `onGroupingChange` event is not required because there is no UI allowing a user to change grouping options.
+In the following example, the controlled mode is enabled using the `grouping` property of the `GroupingState` plugin.
+You do not have to handle the `onGroupingChange` event because an end-user can not change grouping state via the UI.

 .embedded-demo(grouping/local-grouping-static)

 ## Grouping UI for an end-user

-To enable an end-user to group data by a certain column, use the `GroupPanel` and `TableHeaderRow` plugins.
+Use the `GroupPanel` and `TableHeaderRow` plugins to enable an end-user to group data by a certain column.

-By default, the `TableHeaderRow` plugin is not configured to allow an end-user to change grouping.
-To enable this feature, set the `allowGrouping` property to true.
+Set the `TableHeaderRow` plugin's `allowDragging` property and the `GroupingPanel` plugin's `allowDragging` property to true to allow changing grouping state by dragging column headers to or from the group panel.
+Alternatively, you can set the `TableHeaderRow` plugin's `allowGroupingByClick` property and the `GroupingPanel` plugin's `allowUngroupingByClick` property to true to allow an end-user to change grouping state via the UI.
+In this case, the plugins add the appropriate buttons to header cells located in the table header row and on the grouping panel.

-You can also enable an end-user to sort data by grouped columns.
-Define the `allowSorting` option of the `GroupingPanel` plugin to enable this feature.
+Define the `GroupingPanel` plugin's `allowSorting` option to enable sorting data by grouped columns.

 .embedded-demo(grouping/local-grouping-with-ui)

 ## Grouping Controlled Mode

-To control the grouping state, pass the appropriate array to the `grouping` property of the `GroupingState` plugin and handle the `onGroupingChange` event.
+Pass the appropriate array to the `GroupingState` plugin's `grouping` property and handle the `onGroupingChange` event to control the grouping state.

 .embedded-demo(grouping/local-grouping-controlled)